accellera-official/systemc/docs/DEVELOPMENT.md

 branch:

   - The Automake generated files are added to this tree.
-  - ASI internal files are stripped
-    (`.gitignore`, internal documentation, ...).
+  - Accellera internal files are stripped (`.gitignore`, internal documentation, ...).

 To prepare a release, the `master` branch would then be merged into the